The House that Whidden & Lewis Built

 Miller & Wagner currently displays several digitized historic photos of the Sladen house as well as those of his family.
 The photos show the Sladen family in the dining room, on the front porch, and in the garden.
 The law firm also has an 1872 photo of Major Sladen in the U.S. Cavalry uniform he wore on the search for Cochise.

 With decades in the field, Dave Miller and Bob Wagner have more medical malpractice litigation experience than any other Oregon law firm representing injured patients.
 As defense attorneys, they were hired by almost every medical malpractice insurance company in the area.
 They focus on representing patients in medical negligence cases and take pride in working with residents in both Oregon and Washington.
-Miller & Wagner currently has two locations in Oregon including the Joseph Sladen house and an office in Eugene.
+Miller & Wagner currently has two locations in Oregon including the Joseph Sladen house and an office in Pacific City.